Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 >
 ```

-Humm it gets truncated, we are also not allowed to have very big gift messages.
+Humm it gets truncated, we are also not allowed to have a very big gift message.
 So probably the size field is controlled (is it?).

 Now that we understand what the server is doing, let's check the source file.

 The server code found in `server.c` is very straightforward,

 - Setup a socket
-- Load module
+- Load the `giftwrapper2.so` module
 - Enter the regular `accept -> fork -> drop_priv -> interact` loop

 The `interact` function securely reads data from the user, and then calls `handle_input` which executes the corresponding command based on the user input.

-`load_module` is as follow :
+The `load_module` function is as follow:

 ```cpp
 void load_module() {